Peterborough office

 I have already provided this to my estate agent/mortgage broker

 Conveyancers are under separate, more stringent regulations and are unable to rely on the checks that your estate agent or mortgage broker may have carried out.
+Even if an estate agent asks for proof of funds, conveyancers will still need to perform their own checks.

 What do I need to provide?